 Lance Armstrong Endorsements

-In a 2013 interview with Oprah Winfrey, after years of denial, Lance Armstrong admitted to using performance-enhancing drugs.
-The confession certainly hurt his image even more publicly, but the damage was already done.
+In a 2013 interview with Oprah Winfrey, after years of denial, Lance Armstrong admitted to using performance-enhancing drugs, including EPO.
+The confession certainly hurt his image even more publicly, especially on social media, but the damage was already done.

-Armstrong’s major sponsors, including Nike, Oakley, Trek and Anheuser Busch all left.
-According to Celebrity Net Worth, losing his endorsement deals could have cost him $75 million.
+Armstrong's major sponsors including Nike, Oakley, Trek and Anheuser Busch all left him.
+According to Celebrity Net Worth, losing his endorsement deals and sponsorships could have cost him $75 million.
 He also stepped down from the Lance Armstrong Foundation (now called Livestrong Foundation), which has raised nearly $500 million for cancer research over the years.

 Most recently, Armstrong settled with the U.S. government for $5 million.